 Twitter is a great resource for your small business.
 It allows you to have a direct connection with your customers.
-But many entrepreneurs don’t realize that it’s a good idea to have a personal Twitter account that is visible to your customers.
-When checking brands out, people like to get an idea of the “brains behind the brand”.
+But many entrepreneurs dont realize that it’s a good idea to have a personal Twitter account visible to your customers.
+When checking brands out, people like to get an idea of the brains behind the brand.
 It gives your customers the chance to connect on a more personal level.
 But it can be confusing as to what to tweet about.

 Snippets of your life

-Sharing glimpses into you personal life can really resonate with your customer base.
-Share personal news with your customers, such as events, holidays and other things that you would share with close friends.
+Sharing glimpses into your personal life can really resonate with your customer base.
+Share personal news with your customers, such as events, holidays, and other things you would share with close friends.
 It gives your customers the sense that they are closer to you and your small business.
-Also think about sharing unusual things that you come across in everyday life.
+Also, think about sharing unusual things that you come across in everyday life.
 If something catches your eye, then it will probably catch the attention of someone else.
 If you’ve made a fun purchase recently, then share it with your customers.
 These are great conversation starters.

 Life outside of work

 Sharing your personal work can be a great way to build those bonds with your customers.
-If in your spare time you write, or paint or have any other creative hobby, then by all means share your work.
+If in your spare time you write or paint or have any other creative hobby, then, by all means, share your work.
 It doesn’t have to be about business all the time.
-Sharing quotes or slices of wisdom that you’ve come across is also a great thing to spread to your customers.
+Sharing quotes or slices of wisdom you’ve come across is also a great thing to spread to your customers.
 Anything that will give a glimpse behind the scenes of your small business makes it more human.
 And it makes it more relatable to your customers.